Oluwabammydu/terraform-netlify-website/README.md

 1.  **Create a New Workspace**: In your HCP Terraform dashboard, create a new workspace, selecting the **"Version control workflow"** option.
 2.  **Connect to GitHub**: Connect the workspace to your forked GitHub repository.
 3.  **Confirm Workspace**: HCP Terraform will automatically detect the Terraform configuration.
-The workspace name can be anything you like (e.g., `netlify-website-deploy`).
+The workspace name can be anything you like.

 ### 3. Set Netlify Credentials and Other Variables